This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Price:(12 13-oz cans)

-There are a lot of really good dry dog foods for weight management on the market.
+There are a lot of delicious dry dog foods for weight management on the market.
 Although these didn’t make our top picks, you may want to consider these popular and healthy options as well.

 - Protein: 20%